 Studies have shown that proper, consistent sunscreen use significantly reduces vitamin D synthesis.
 But don’t ditch the SPF—skin cancer is the most common cancer in Canada, and unprotected sun exposure is the leading cause.
 Prevention matters.

-4. Clothing Coverage
+4. Clothing Coverage Limits Sun Exposure

 Think about how much of your body is actually exposed when you’re outside in Canada.
 In the winter?
 Not much.
 And even in summer, if you’re wearing long sleeves or a hat (great ways to protect your skin from sunburns and skin damage), you’re reducing your sun exposure.
 More coverage = less vitamin D production.

-Here’s something most people don’t know; melanin, the pigment that gives skin its color, also acts like a natural sunscreen.
+Here’s something most people don’t know: melanin, the pigment that gives skin its color, also acts like a natural sunscreen.
 This means that people with darker skin tones are better protected from UV rays—but they also need more sun exposure to make the same amount of vitamin D as someone with lighter skin.

 As a result, vitamin D deficiency is more common among racialized individuals, particularly in northern climates like Canada.

+Aging reduces the skin’s ability to produce vitamin D from sunlight.
 As we get older, our bodies become less efficient at producing vitamin D from sunlight.
 A 70-year-old person makes about 25% of the vitamin D that a 20-year-old would from the same amount of sun exposure.
 So, the older you get, the harder it is to rely on the sun alone.

 So, what’s a health-conscious Canadian to do?

-Enter Jamieson’s Vitamin D in multiple formats to available to give your body the vitamin D it needs, without needing to rely on unpredictable weather, risky sun exposure, or a diet of fish and mushrooms.
+Enter Jamieson’s Vitamin D in multiple formats available to give your body the vitamin D it needs, without needing to rely on unpredictable weather, risky sun exposure, or a diet of fish and mushrooms.

 While it’s tempting to believe that summer sunshine has your vitamin D needs covered, the reality—especially in Canada—is that sunlight just isn’t reliable enough year-round.
 Between winter sun angles, sunscreen, skin tone, aging, and daily life, most people aren’t getting what they need from the sun alone.